 Cellular phones and digital devices:

-Cellular phones, earbuds and all digital devices MUST be turned off during class.
+Cellular phones, headphones, and all digital devices MUST be turned off during class.
 If these disrupt the class the owner will be asked to leave.
-Laptop computers and tablets may be used only with permission of instructor.
+Laptop computers and tablets may be used only with the permission of the instructor.